Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ```

 ## Variables in Ansible:
-* In Ansible, variables provide the much-needed flexibility in Playbooks, templates and inventories.
+* In Ansible, variables provide much-needed flexibility in Playbooks, templates, and inventories.

 1. **String variables**
 * String variables in Ansible are sequences of characters.